Nahia-24/Nahia-24/README.md

 <h2 align="left">Welcome!!
 My name is Nahia Sanchez</h2>

 ## 🚀 About Me
    I'm a 19-year-old Systems Engineering student at Universidad Santiago de Cali.
-💻 I work mainly on backend development and enjoy building efficient, scalable systems.
+💻 I specialize in frontend development and love building modern, responsive user interfaces.
-🧠 I have experience with several programming languages, including Python, JavaScript, C#, C++, and PHP.
+🧠 I have experience with technologies like React, Vite, Tailwind CSS, and Angular. 🛠 I'm also familiar with several   programming languages including JavaScript, Python, C#, and PHP.
-🛠 I also work with frameworks like Laravel and Angular.
-🚀 Always learning and improving—excited to grow as a developer and take on new challenges!
+🚀 Always learning and improving—excited to grow as a frontend developer and take on new challenges!

 ###